First Term Checklist

 - Identify and download content or information that you'd like to save for future reference (discussion postings, assignments, or important material from your class).
 You will only have access to your classroom for a limited time after the term has ended.

-- Check your final grade in the MyUMUC Student Center (typically available starting three days after the course is over).
+- Check your final grade in Academic History in MyUMUC. (typically available starting three days after the course is over).
 Military students, check your military portals to ensure that your grades have posted so that you can register for the next term.
 It can take 24–48 hours for grades to post in military portals after they’ve been posted in MyUMUC.

 - Identify any techniques or practices that worked for you and plan to apply them in your future classes.